George School Children’s Center COVID 19 Health & Safety Plan

 - Signs, in highly visible locations, are posted to promote everyday protective measures such as handwashing and how to stop the spread of germs.

-- To make outdoor play consistent with the CDC considerations, staff will schedule the use of playground areas to prevent co-mingling.
-High use equipment areas will be wiped down by staff before returning indoors.
+- In order to make outdoor play consistent with the CDC considerations, staff may be scheduling the use of playground areas to prevent co-mingling.
+High use equipment areas will be wiped down by staff before returning indoors as required.

 - Only materials that are washable will be used for play.
-The sharing of materials among children will be limited.
+Sharing of materials among children will be limited.
 Each child will have their own crayons and playdough.

 - Children moving to the bathroom and within the hallways will be staggered to maintain classroom groupings.